todiane/poster-palace/README.md

 # Project Rationale

+Poster is a business to consumer, print-on-demand online ecomerce store.
-The development of an ecommerce store specialising in large and extra-large posters has been driven by several clear rationales:
+The development of this store specialising in large and extra-large posters has been driven by the following business model/rationales:

 <details>